 However, you might also get customers from other people's courses, making it an easy win for new course builders.

 Overall, the entire communication system is built into Udemy.
 So, there's no need for you to create a forum or comments area for your courses.
-In addition, you're not tasked with sending out emails or selling your course in any way.
+In addition, you're not tasked with sending out emails or selling your session in any way.

 All You Have to do is Upload Your Courses

 Most of the time when I review online course platforms it requires going through all of the cool features of marketing, course building, analytics, and more.
-Even if all of those features are packaged into your platform you still have to customize the emails, design the website, and activate the marketing plans.
+Even if all of those features are packaged into your platform, you still have to customize the emails, design the website, and activate the marketing plans.

 With Udemy, most of the work is put into creating your courses and uploading them to the site.
 Udemy already has the course format set for you, so there's no messing around with the design.
-You also don't have to upload your own logo or create an area for people to leave comments.
+You also don't have to upload your logo or create an area for people to leave comments.

 The infrastructure for launching and managing an online course is all set up for you in advance.
 It makes sense that people enjoy this configuration because you can still make some big bucks without all of the extra legwork.

-In addition, you can still market your courses and make close to 100% of the sale revenue, as long as the customer clicks on your unique sales link.
+Also, you can still market your courses and make close to 100% of the sale revenue, as long as the customer clicks on your unique sales link.

 Sales Come from Two Angles

-In fact, Udemy provides you with 97% of the revenue if you take your Udemy course link and convince someone to click through and pay for the course.
+Udemy provides you with 97% of the revenue if you take your Udemy course link and convince someone to click through and pay for the course.
 That's pretty darn good.

 Udemy also has marketing process and community on its side.
-Since Udemy courses often come up on Google search results, you're more likely to land sales this way–all without having to work on your own SEO.
+Since Udemy courses often come up on Google search results, you're more likely to land sales this way–all without having to work on your SEO.

 Many people also go straight to the Udemy website when seeking out classes.
-Although you only receive 50% of the revenue when a sale is made through Udemy alone (and not your unique sales link) it's still a sale that you might not have gotten if Udemy wasn't helping you out.
+Although you only receive 50% of the revenue when a sale is made through Udemy alone (and not your unique sales link), it's still a sale that you might not have gotten if Udemy wasn't helping you out.